kanishka-prajapat/Employee-Management-System/README.md

-# 🧩 NexusHR – Smart Employee Management Platform
+# 🧩 NexusHR – Employee Management System

 NexusHR is a full-stack Employee Management System that handles the complete employee lifecycle—from onboarding and department management to project assignment and leave tracking.